Leila Chatti: Works

 Chatti's poems have been published in numerous literary journals and magazines, including Rattle, Ploughshares, The New York Times Magazine, Tin House, The American Poetry Review and The Kenyon Review.
 Her work has also been featured in several anthologies.

 In 2018, she published the chapbooks Ebb and Tunsiya/Amrikiya.

 Chatti's debut full-length collection, Deluge, was published by Copper Canyon Press in 2020.
 The collection received critical acclaim for its examination of illness and the female body, drawing from Chatti's personal experiences with a life-threatening medical condition.

-Publishers Weekly described Deluge as a "stunning debut" that "expertly examines the interplay of faith, illness, and identity".
+Publishers Weekly described Deluge as an "unflinching debut" that "expertly examines the interplay of faith, illness, and identity".

 Library Journal praised the collection for its "intensity and lyrical precision," noting that Chatti's poems are "deeply personal and universally resonant".
 The Rumpus highlighted the collection's "unflinching honesty and lyrical power", calling it "a vital addition to contemporary poetry".
 The collection won the Glenna Luschei Prize for African Poetry in 2021.